 Cultivate the perfect outdoor space with more of our garden ideas

 So we’ve enlisted ‘friend of the website’ Andy Wain to solve the mystery.
-Andy is Head Gardener at Euridge Manor – a country house wedding venue the Cotswolds.
+Andy is Head Gardener at Euridge Manor – a country house wedding venue in the Cotswolds.
 And as you can see from his Instagram feed, he knows what he’s talking about…

 Here are his expert tips for creating lawn stripes.